jessherna/VisionHelper/README.md

 - **Custom Gallery**: Browse, view, and manage all your saved detections
 - **Delete Functionality**: Remove unwanted images from the gallery
 - **User-Friendly Navigation**: Easy-to-use interface with intuitive controls
+- **Performance Metrics**: Real-time monitoring of inference latency and FPS

+## Performance Metrics

+VisionHelper includes an in-app performance dashboard that displays:

+- **Inference Latency**: Time in milliseconds to process each frame
+- **Frames Per Second (FPS)**: Number of frames processed per second
+- **Device Information**: Current device manufacturer and model
+- **Model Details**: AI model being used for object detection

+The performance metrics can be toggled on/off using the metrics button in the top-right corner, making it easy to benchmark performance across different devices and conditions.

 ## Technologies Used